-Despite the emergence of smart watches, to many watch enthusiasts, nothing compares to the mechanical elegance and craftsmanship of a ‘timepiece’ like a Patek Philip.
+Despite the emergence of smart watches, to many watch enthusiasts, nothing compares to the mechanical elegance and craftsmanship of a ‘timepiece’ like a Patek Philippe.
 While you might be familiar with watch collecting, did you know many people buy watches as an investment?

 The watch market is booming.
 If you have ever wondered if a watch would make a good investment, how to spot a fake or what the difference is between a normal watch and an ‘investment grade timepiece’ then this is the article for you.